jwhiteside11/uconn-sentiment-webster/frontend/README.md

 gunicorn --bind 0.0.0.0:8080 app:app
 ```

 Visit `localhost:8080` in a browser to view the login page.

+**Note:** The frontend can't do much without the backend running, but this can be useful for development.

 # Deployment